13th day of January 1772, Wolfert Ecker, great-grandson of Jan

 construction influence in the valley.
 Families following Eckers

-residency continued using this theme and Dard Hunter in 1883 added
+residency continued using this theme and Dard Hunter added

 a wrought iron heart to the front door and also made handmade paper